 The cash box structure works as follows:

 Cashbox Co is established as a subsidiary of PLC with two classes of shares—ordinary shares and preference shares.
 PLC holds just less than 90% of the ordinary shares in Cashbox Co and the Investment Bank holds just over 10% of the ordinary shares.
 The Investment Bank agrees to subscribe for the preference shares at a premium equal to the expected net placing proceeds.
-Cashbox Co is typically incorporated in Jersey, because of
+Cashbox Co is typically incorporated in Jersey, because of the flexibility of Jersey company law and the

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.